-CB-3
+CB-3 Show

 Show your completed Project Manual and the Homemade Pet Treat using the recipe found on page 5 of your manual.
 Treats must be shown on a disposable plate in a resealable plastic bag.

-All boldface items above need to be present for judging.
-FOR MY ROOM
+CARING FOR MY ROOM

 Show your completed Project Manual and Laundry Bag you made using the instructions on page 12 of your manual.
-All boldface items above need to be present for judging.